Aphelele-Marwarwa/Aphelele-Marwarwa/README.md

 ###

 <p align="left">I hold a Diploma in Information Technology (Software Development) from Nelson Mandela University and am currently advancing my knowledge with an Advanced Diploma in Information Technology.
-My academic journey has equipped me with a strong foundation in software development, system analysis,data analysis, and database design, and I’m eager to apply these skills to real-world challenges.</p>
+My academic journey has equipped me with a strong foundation in software development, system analysis, data analysis, database design, and operating systems.
+I’m eager to apply these skills to real-world challenges.</p>

 ###